JFK University School of Law

 During her time away from work, Nicole enjoys her family, camping, swimming, reading and exploring the Northern California coast with her canine.

 Shelly graduated from Heald Business College in 1998 from the paralegal program.
 After working in various insurance defense law firms, she began working with Bob at the inception of this firm back in 2008.
-Starting as the first legal assistant, she worked her way up to managing the circus we call our work family at Sims, Lawrence & Arruti.
+Starting as the first legal assistant, she worked her way up to managing the circus we call our work family at Sims, Lawrence & Broghammer.

 When away from the office, she and her family spend time remodeling their home, camping, boating and spending time together.